UPDATED JULY 7th, 2020

 Conversion rate directly affects your bottom line, so when it drops suddenly, it can be concerning.
 And so many factors affect the conversion rate that it’s often hard to know where to start when it comes to bringing it back up.
 After all, everything from a website redesign and outdated copy to technical errors on your site can drastically change the conversion rate.

 So how do you know what caused your conversion rate to drop, and what can you do about it?
-Here are the top nine details to consider—and the changes you can make—to bring your conversion rate back up.
+Here are the top eight details to consider—and the changes you can make—to bring your conversion rate back up.

 1. Consider Any Recent Changes You’ve Made to the Site